CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/input-data-install_pcluster.md

 Data will be saved to the /fsx file system

 `/shared/pcluster-cmaq/s3_scripts/s3_copy_nosign_conus_cmas_to_fsx.csh`

+if the first method works, then you can skip the alternative method listed next..

 ## Use Alternative S3 script to copy the CONUS input data from the EPA s3 bucket to /fsx volume on the cluster.